AHWALab/EF5Docs/source/inundation_models.rst

 Simple Inundation using HAND
 ~~~~~~~~~~~~~~~~~

-Height Above Nearest Drainage (HAND) method proposed by Rennó et al. (2008), considers relative flow deep to fill a hydro-conditioned DEM.
+Height Above Nearest Drainage (HAND) method proposed by Rennó et al. (2008), considers relative flow depth to fill a hydro-conditioned DEM.
 The methodology could be used to obtain quick results, but has some limitations as the listed ones (Aristizabal et al., 2023):

 •	Doesn’t consider pluvial, coastal, ground water, and dam break components among other possible.
 •	Inundation proxy or no physics model.